truecharts/website/docs/manual/SCALE Apps/pvc-access.md

+---
+sidebar_position: 16
+---
-# 15 - Accessing PVC Data
+# Accessing PVC Data

 ## Where are my application files?